tomas-gr/RawNanoporeSignalCompression/README.md

 https://github.com/nanoporetech/pod5-file-format/tree/master/python/pod5#pod5-convert-fast5

 For normalization of chunk size, all the POD5 generated with the conversion tool can then be copied with the POD5 library, using the default chunk size.

-## Included benchmark
-There is also a built in benchmark which runs over a sample of the data.
-In order to run it first the data path must be specified in some of the files inside src/python/pgnano.
-The first is constants/constants.py where the roots and the venv interpreter path must be specified correctly.
-Then in data_obtention/build_benchmark_dataset.py the output path must be specified to output the file benchmark_file.bin inside the root directory of the project.

-If the benchmark is being run for the first time then build_benchmark_dataset.py must be run.
-Then the executable benchmark inside build/src/c++/benchmark can be run.

-The version of the compressor being benchmarked is the one specified in the constant defined un the first line of pod5/c++/pod5_format/pgnano/pgnano.cpp